AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 Hold on, seriously.
 How do you proceed?
 A good GPU machine will set you back a few thousand USD, even with the crypto boom somewhat behind.

-Besides, my project was pretty short-term, so that workstation won't have had a good ROI.
+Besides, my project was pretty short-term, so such an investment would be a net loss.
+And I'm not even counting the time I could spend on it playing games instead of training nets.

 And if that wasn't enough, depending on where you live and the quality of your electric wiring, such a machine will bring more pain and expenses than joy.
+Have you ever had your personal computer/workstation randomly shutdown due to excesive power consumption, maybe even taking down all your desk appliances with it too?
+I have.

 ### Free solution: Google Colab